Character Relationship Chart

 I don't want to make the Publisher or PDF files available online otherwise people will clone my work and take credit for it, thus I only make the image available.
-The dimensions of the image are huge so I can only recommend you print the image out onto multiple pages and stick them together, otherwise the text will be too small.
+Either way, the dimensions of the image are huge so I can only recommend you print the image out onto multiple pages and stick them together, otherwise the text will be too small.

-Click here to download the chart, current to S03E05.
-Note that the chart is about 8MB in size, and will open in a new browser tab.
+Click here to download the chart, current to S04E18.
+Note that the chart is about 7.35MB in size, and will open in a new browser tab.
 You will need to either save the chart to your computer's hard drive, then open the chart in a photo viewer, or use the zoom function on your web browser to read the text

 When you're done, please share the link to this page with your friends on Facebook, Twitter, Tumblr etc!
 Who knows, maybe one of the cast or crew might notice the chart and have a wee look themselves!